 As serious as that sounds, and as serious as it is; don’t fret yet.
 We’ve gathered a few pointers that should help you get a step closer to that perfect scoring letter.

-Is more or less like a resume, where you showcase
+The motivation letter is more or less like a resume, where you showcase the following;

 - The reason why you’re the best candidate